-Here are the three we did so far.
-Don’t you feel like going to make bread now?
-Wait!
+Here are the first three we did.
+I know you want to go make bread now, but wait!
 We have two more braiding techniques to go.

 For this one, you will need two long dough strands.
 Set one horizontally in front of you, then set the second one vertically to cross the horizontal strand.
 This was just an unclear way to say make a + sign.